 Remember that everybody experiences the labyrinth differently; there is no right or wrong way to walk it!
 Just enjoy your time.

 Spend some time focusing, before you enter the path.
-Remain quite and center on what you might like to pray through-discernment, prayer for others, anger, sadness, anxiety or other emotions and know that no prayers are too small for God.
+Remain quiet and center on what you might like to pray through-discernment, prayer for others, anger, sadness, anxiety or other emotions and know that no prayers are too small for God.

 As you enter the path, take a deep breath.
 Walk slowly, observe the process, and listen.
 If unhelpful thoughts are in the way, acknowledge them and move on.
 Don’t try to over-think the journey, but let it happen.

 When you reach the center, stay as long as you’d like.
-Focus listen, empty your mind, and leave only when you’re ready.
+Focus, listen, empty your mind, and leave only when you’re ready.

 Continue in prayer as you leave the center and walk the path again.
 Let GOD fill you with joy, peace, contentment, and perhaps even answer to questions.